Discrete Quantum Gaussians and Central Limit Theorem: A framework for convolution of quantum states

 \subsection{Monotonicity under convolution}

-In classical probability theory, it is well-known that the distance measure is monotone under convolution $*$.
-That is, for $D$ being either the classical total variation distance, relative divergence, or Wasserstein distance, we have
+In classical probability theory, it is well-known that the distance measures are monotone under convolution $*$, such as the $L_1$ norm (also known as total variation distance), the relative entropy, and the Wasserstein distance.

-Here we provide a quantum version of the monotonicity of distance measures under the quantum convolution.
-The distance measures include the $L_1$-norm, the relative entropy and the quantum Wasserstein distance.